-Transform the poorly designed MT82 manual transmission in your 2011-2014 Mustang into a world class performer with help from Blowfish Racing and their all-new manual shifter support bracket!
+Transform the poorly designed MT82 manual transmission in your 2011-2014 Mustang into a world class performer with help from Blowfish Racing and the Original Race Version manual shifter support bracket!
 This bracket is the definitive answer to alleviate all your MT82 transmission problems.

-Blowfish Racing designed this support bracket as an easy way to transition the MT82 manual shifter from being a remote shifter in to a solid mount setup.
+Blowfish Racing designed the race version support bracket as an easy way to transition the MT82 manual shifter from being a remote shifter in to a solid mount setup.
 Essentially, this bracket allows it to function just like a T-56 or T-5.
 No more grinding gears, high RPM lockouts or missed shifts.
-Pick up Blowfish Racing's support bracket at CJ Pony Parts and you’ll gain the confidence of knowing that your Mustang's MT82 transmission will go into the gear you intended it to, precisely when you need it to!
+Pick up Blowfish Racing's original version support bracket at CJ Pony Parts and you’ll gain the confidence of knowing that your Mustang's MT82 transmission will go into the gear you intended it to, precisely when you need it to!

 Features and Benefits: